DenoDet: Attention as Deformable Multi-Subspace Feature Denoising for Target Detection in SAR Images

-\receiveddate{Manuscript received XXXXX 00, 0000; revised XXXXX 00, 0000; accepted XXXXX 00, 0000.\\ This work was supported by the National Natural Science Foundation of China under Grant 62301261, 62101280, 62206134, and 62361166670, the Natural Science Foundation of Jiangsu Province under Grant BK20210588, and the China Postdoctoral Science Foundation under Grant 2021M701727 and 2023M731781. }
+\receiveddate{Manuscript received XXXXX 00, 0000; revised XXXXX 00, 0000; accepted XXXXX 00, 0000.\\ This work was supported by the National Natural Science Foundation of China (62301261, 62101280, 62206134, 62361166670), the Natural Science Foundation of Jiangsu Province (BK20210588), and the China Postdoctoral Science Foundation under Grant (2021M701727, 2023M731781). }

 \corresp{{\itshape The first two authors contributed equally to this work.
-(Corresponding author: Jian Yang and Kang Ni)}.}
+(Corresponding author: Kang Ni and Jian Yang)}.}

-\authoraddress{ Yimian Dai and Jian Yang are with the PCA Lab, Key Lab of Intelligent Perception and Systems for High-Dimensional Information of Ministry of Education, and Jiangsu Key Lab of Image and Video Understanding for Social Security, School of Computer Science and Engineering, Nanjing University of Science and Technology, Nanjing, China. (e-mail: \href{mailto:yimian.dai@gmail.com}{yimian.dai@gmail.com}, \href{mailto:csjyang@mail.njust.edu.cn}{csjyang@mail.njust.edu.cn}).\\ Minrui Zou and Kang Ni are with Nanjing University of Posts and Telecommunications, Nanjing, China.
+\authoraddress{ Yimian Dai and Jian Yang are with the PCA Lab, Key Lab of Intelligent Perception and Systems for High-Dimensional Information of Ministry of Education, and Jiangsu Key Lab of Image and Video Understanding for Social Security, School of Computer Science and Engineering, Nanjing University of Science and Technology. (e-mail: \href{mailto:yimian.dai@gmail.com}{yimian.dai@gmail.com}, \href{mailto:csjyang@mail.njust.edu.cn}{csjyang@mail.njust.edu.cn}).\\ Minrui Zou and Kang Ni are with Nanjing University of Posts and Telecommunications, Nanjing, China.
 Kang Ni is also with Key Laboratory of Radar Imaging and Microwave Photonics, Nanjing University of Aeronautics and Astronautics, Ministry of Education, Nanjing, China. (e-mail: \href{mailto:traveler\_wood@163.com}{traveler\_wood@163.com}, \href{mailto:tznikang@163.com}{tznikang@163.com}). \\ Yuxuan Li and Xiang Li are with VCIP, CS, Nankai University. (e-mail: \href{mailto:yuxuan.li.17@ucl.ac.uk}{yuxuan.li.17@ucl.ac.uk}; \href{mailto:xiang.li.implus@nankai.edu.cn}{xiang.li.implus@nankai.edu.cn}). }

-\editor{Mentions of supplemental materials and animal/human rights statements can be included here.} \supplementary{Color versions of one or more of the figures in this article are available online at \href{http://ieeexplore.ieee.org}{http://ieeexplore.ieee.org}.}
+\supplementary{Color versions of one or more of the figures in this article are available online at \href{http://ieeexplore.ieee.org}{http://ieeexplore.ieee.org}.}